-Visual Composer allows you to build pages with a live visual editor, using different “elements” to add content to your page in rows and columns.
+WPBakery (previously known as Visual Composer) allows you to build pages with a live visual editor, using different “elements” to add content to your page in rows and columns.

-The Ronneby theme includes Ultimate Addons for Visual Composer plugin, which provides many extra elements you can place on your pages, including:
+The Ronneby theme includes Ultimate Addons for WPBakery plugin, which provides many extra elements you can place on your pages, including:

 - advanced buttons

 - lists with icons

 - pricing tables